Iesmaeel/AI-Productivity-Assistant/README.md

 # Mr. AI

 A modern, AI-powered productivity assistant that brings practical AI tools into one clean workspace.
-Mr. AI helps users write professional emails, plan tasks, and have focused conversations with an intelligent assistant — all through a responsive, SaaS-style dashboard.
+Mr. AI helps users write professional emails, plan tasks, and have focused conversations with an intelligent assistant.

 This project was built with [Lovable](https://lovable.dev).